-A full length competition table, the Sams Bar Billiards is six feet long, outfitted with its original thick Welsh slate and a mahogany finish.
+A full-length competition table, the Sams Bar Billiards is six feet long, outfitted with its original thick Welsh slate and a mahogany finish.
 It is sold with its original timer clock, wooden scoreboard, wooden skittles and a set of bar billiards balls, along with two premium cues.
 According to bar billiards rules, all shots are taken from one end of the table, making the game ideal for small locations.
-Its game-play considerations make size less of an obstacle for its installation, and it’s a perfect complement to any environment, be it public house or private residence.
+Its game-play considerations make size less of an obstacle for its installation, and it’s a perfect complement to any environment, be it a public house or private residence.

-The game involves scoring points by potting balls in holes on the playing surface of the table rather than in pockets and was originally developed from the French billiard, providing a less expensive option for those who were unable to afford the the very costly tables used by the French aristocracy in the 15th century.
+The game involves scoring points by potting balls in holes on the playing surface of the table rather than in pockets and was originally developed from the French billiard, providing a less expensive option for those who were unable to afford the very costly tables used by the French aristocracy in the 15th century.
 The game was transformed into Billiard Russe during the 16th century for the Russian Tsars.

-Bar billiards was first imported into the UK in the early 1930s when David Gill, an Englishman witnessed a game of Billiard Russe taking place in Belgium.
+Bar billiards were first imported into the UK in the early 1930s when David Gill, an Englishman witnessed a game of Billiard Russe taking place in Belgium.
 It immediately found favour in the pubs because it required far less space than a game of pool, which needed a much larger cueing area on all sides.
-With bar billiards all the shots are taken from one end of the table so it could often be squeezed into the nooks and snugs of country taverns.
+With bar billiards, all the shots are taken from one end of the table so it could often be squeezed into the nooks and snugs of country taverns.

 Its name derives not from its association with bars, but because a wooden bar drops after a timed limit, preventing any more balls becoming available for use.
 After the balls remaining on the table are potted, the game is over.
 In England, games are allowed to last up to nineteen minutes and it’s possible for a skilled starting player to play for the entirety of the time available without allowing his opponent a shot.
 This is called running the clock out and can result in some large breaks.